jaanga/terrain/readme.md

 2014-03-15 ~ Theo

 * Update reader-readme.html to latest.
-* Add text to this read
+* Add text and links to this and the other read me files

 2014-01-26-28 ~ Theo